Nhowka/Elmish.Bridge/README.md

 - `Raw`: Uses the defined path as a complete URL.
 - `Calculated`: Takes an extra function `(string -> string -> string)`.
 The functions arguments are the current URL and the endpoint defined, returning the resulting URL.

-As Fabulous runs outside the browser the endpoint is assumed to be raw.
+As DotnetClient runs outside the browser the endpoint is assumed to be raw.
 Pay attention to the protocol and use `ws://` or `wss://` to connect.

 ## Webpack caveat